 Hunter Science Festival

 Newcastle’s biggest science celebration takes over the Newcastle Museum for a free day of hands-on activities.
+Over thirty of your favourite stalls from last year are back, plus there’s even more science fun and hands-on experiences for kids and adults.
 Robot races, solar car building, the HMRI Poo Palace inflatable, science shows and talks from local scientists.

 Date: Sunday 23 August 2026